italia/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

    * - |check-icon|
      - The Wallet must provide trustworthy and complete information about Verifiers to the User.

-The Wallet validates the OpenID Federation Trust Chain related to the Verifier and its information is displayed to the User before the presentation.
+The Wallet validates the Trust Chain related to the Verifier and its information is displayed to the User before the presentation.

 Privacy Requirements
 --------------------